Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/chapters/testtube-setup.md

 # Setting Up a Test Project from Scratch

+> 🧨 It is important that you understand that you don't need to do anything for this chapter.
+It is for reference only when you want to create a project in the future that has tests.

 ## Learning Objectives
 - Create a new ASP.NET Core Web API project
 - Set up a test project with the necessary packages